 The program director meets regularly with the fellows to review their academic progress, to suggest strategies to find an academic job and to help with the practical steps involved.
 This involvement has resulted in a high percentage (>90%) of fellows successfully pursuing academic careers.
-We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year are provided.
-Eligibility for the Fellowship includes: 1) completion of a general surgery residency in an approved U.S. or Canadian program and 2) U.S. nationality or permanent residency.
-The deadline for applications is mid-August.
+We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year.
+Eligibility for the Fellowship requires completion of a general surgery residency in an approved U.S. or Canadian program.

 CONTACT AND ADDRESS

 Program Director: Mitchell C. Posner, M.D., Chief, Surgical Oncology